 This option may be possible for lecture courses, but only if you've completed an approved equivalent of the course at another college/university and UCSD Admissions is unwilling to post the course to your UCSD record.
 For more details, please click here.

-PHYS 1 & 2 series courses are offered on both a letter-grade and P/NP basis, but you need to select the grading option that your major/minor/college/grad-school/professional-school accepts (contact them, directly, to find out).
+PHYS 1 & 2 series courses are offered on both a letter grade and P/NP basis, but you need to select the grading option that your major/minor/college/grad school/professional school accepts (contact them, directly, to find out).

-You will need to contact your major dept. and ask them for permission to use the course towards your major, despite the grading option you chose, or for permission to substitute the course with some other course.
+You will need to contact your major department and ask them for permission to use the course towards your major, despite the grading option you chose, or for permission to substitute the course with some other course.
 The campus no longer considers requests for retroactive changes to grading options simply so that a course can be applied to a student's major requirements.

 No, we do not permit late adds into our courses via add cards, EASy, or any other means (any term); we will not review or process any requests of this type.
 No exceptions will be granted.